 • Contact Helpline: 1.800.932.4616 is staffed 24/7 to offer emotional listening to those afflicted by loneliness and anxiety.

 • Silent Unity Prayer Line: 1.816.969.2000 is staffed 24/7 by trained prayer ministers who offer prayers and spiritual support to those in need.
-They also provide the UPray App for those who prefer to submit their prayer requests on their device.

 • American Foundation for Suicide Prevention: Established in 1987, the American Foundation for Suicide Prevention (AFSP) is a voluntary health organization that gives those affected by suicide a nationwide community empowered by research, education, and advocacy to take action against this leading cause of death.
 AFSP is dedicated to saving lives and bringing hope to those affected by suicide.